Monday, November 3, 2025

 Protect decision time

-Give each handler a daily deep work window with all notifications silenced.
+Give each handler a daily deep work focus window with all notifications silenced.
 Make it normal to protect thirty to sixty minutes for investigation and decision writing.
 Coming out of the grind of answering calls and being allowed to think makes a big difference.
 Fewer interruptions mean better outcomes and lower stress levels.

 Diverting all phone calls to customer service teams for a few hours, to give the whole team a break in one session, rarely works.
 Your team faces a barrage of emails requesting call-backs as soon as the relief is removed, and customers are annoyed that no one in the complaints team wants to take their call.